M-Nikhil20/Ex.No.5/README.md

-# EXP 5: Comparative Analysis of Different Types of Prompting Patterns
+# EXP 5: COMPARATIVE ANALYSIS OF DIFFERENT TYPES OF PROMPTING PATTERNS AND EXPLAIN WITH VARIOUS TEST SCENARIOS
 ## Register Number: 212222230095

 ## Aim: